How to delete an object in Python

 Garbage collector freed 1 objects

-• In the example, del obj removes the only reference to the BigObject instance, making it eligible for collection.
+• After del obj removes the final reference to the BigObject instance, the object becomes unreachable.

 Using __del__ method for custom deletion behavior